lokesha01hp/RedWine-Quality-Classifier/README.md

 ---
 ## Winner of the Trend:
-We can see that with a model accuracy of 91% XGBoost Classifier, which is an ensemble machine learning algorithm, wins.
+We can see that, with a model accuracy of 91%, the XGBoost Classifier, an ensemble machine learning algorithm, wins.